Prescription Drug Coverage for Seniors

 Medicare Part D is a type of insurance coverage offered to people who have Medicare (the government health insurance program for people who are 65 or older, or who have certain disabilities).
 Part D specifically helps cover the cost of prescription drugs.

-It’s important to note that not all drugs are covered by Medicare Part D, so it’s a good idea to check the plan’s list of covered drugs (called a formulary) before enrolling.
-You can enroll in a Medicare Part D plan when you first become eligible for Medicare, or during the annual open enrollment period.
+It’s important to note that not all drugs are covered by Medicare Part D, so it’s a good idea to check a plan’s list of covered drugs (called a “formulary”) before enrolling.
+You can enroll in a Medicare Part D plan when you first become eligible for Medicare, or during the Annual Enrollment Period.

 Overall, Medicare Part D helps make prescription drugs more affordable for people with Medicare, but it’s not the only option.
 Some people with Medicare choose to get drug coverage through a Medicare Advantage plan, which is another type of Medicare health plan.